DNA-and-Natural-Algorithms-Group/KinDA/README.md

 structure Intermediate = OB + C + LB : .(+((+)).)
 ```

+### A deeper dive: The case studies

+The directory `case_studies` contains scripts used to run the simulations described in the paper.
+Note that the simulations for Figure 9 were performed using a commandline script (here, placed in `scripts/KinDA`) and thus that directory needs to be on the path to run the examples in the Figure 9 directory's `README.md`.

 ## Configuration Options
-The file `kinda/options.py` contains optional arguments that may be modified to change the default behavior of Multistrand, Peppercorn, Nupack, and KinDA.
+The file `kinda/options.py` contains optional arguments that may be modified to change the default behavior of Multistrand, Peppercorn, NUPACK, and KinDA.
 This file must be modified prior to installation to set the default behavior.

 `kinda/options.py` contains four `dict` objects:
 * `kinda_params`: General parameters for KinDA and its interactions with Multistrand, NUPACK, and Peppercorn